gogetdata/ggd-recipes/docs/source/install.rst

     .. note::

         During the installation you will see a multiple progress spinners.
-The time it takes to install the data package(s) is dependent on how big the data package is being installed as well as the internet bandwith you have.
+The time it takes to install the data package(s) is dependent on how big the data package is being installed as well as the internet bandwidth you have.
 When you see:
         **Executing Transaction |-** you are in the final stages of installation, however, this stage takes the longest.
         Please be patient as the package is being installed, processed, and curated.